infinity0/idsec/01-id-and-validity.rst

 **Identity** (a user).
 The actual underlying sovereign user, an entity external to the identity system capable of interacting with it and initiating action. [#M0]_ By default, security models tend to assume that each identity acts **independently** [#M0b]_; there are security consequences if this assumption is broken.

 **Identifier** (a piece of data).
 One must be able to uniquely point to an identity.
-In PGP this is done using a *key* with identifying metadata (name, email, url) called UIDs [#F1]_; in web social networks this is done using a *user profile*.
+In PGP this is done using a *key*; in web social networks this is done using a *user profile id*.
 Typically, jargon terms involving "id" stand for "identifier" and not the underlying identity.
+In both cases it is quite easy to create invalid (fake) identifiers. [#M2]_

 **Validity** (a security property).
 One must know that the identifier actually is controlled by (writeable by, useable by) the identity.
 Validity itself has only two states - "valid" and "invalid".
-However, we might not have perfect knowledge, so we also need a third state, "unknown". [#M1]_ [#F2]_
+However, we might not have perfect knowledge, so we also need a third state, "unknown". [#M1]_ [#F1]_

-In PGP, this would be if the key is actually controlled by its UIDs.
-On a web social network, this would be if the user profile is actually controlled by the person with the claimed name.
-In both cases it is quite easy to create invalid (fake) identities. [#M2]_

 **Verification** (a process).
 This is a process that you run to check the state of some security property.
 In the context of identity systems, unqualified "verification" usually refers to verification of identifier validity.
 Other forms of verification exist (e.g. cryptographic signature verification), so it's important to acknowledge this implicit convention.